 The Orbit Radio Tracking (RKO) provides trajectory determination for the Soyuz and Progress, when they are in the autonomous flight.
 The RKO receives an interrogation signal and then transmits a reply signal back to the ground station.
 The system is controlled by the Kvant-V radio system and works in concert with ground computers to determine vehicle velocity and position.
 Replaced with the EKTS system on the Soyuz MS variant.

 Sistema Upravleniya Bortovym Kompleksom, SUBK

 This system encompasses a number of logic switches; Program Timing Device, APVU; the cosmonaut control panel; spacecraft module separation system and onboard cable network.
 The systems handles commands, which come from the cosmonaut panel, from ground control stations, from APV or even another spacecraft, using remote control.

 Systems for propulsion and motion control

-The Combined Propulsion System (KDU) includes pressure-fed orbit correction engines and attitude control thrusters, DPO, all burning two-component propellant: nitrogen tetroxide as an oxidizer and unsymmetrical dimethylhydrazine as a fuel.
+The Integrated Propulsion System (KDU) includes pressure-fed orbit correction engines and attitude control thrusters, DPO, all burning two-component propellant: nitrogen tetroxide as an oxidizer and unsymmetrical dimethylhydrazine as a fuel.
 Primary components include a pressurization system, a propellant supply system, an orbital maneuvering propulsion unit, approach and attitude control thrusters, DPU.
 The Progress cargo ship uses similar but not identical propulsion system.

 The Chaika-3 Motion Control System (SUD) is based on the use of inertial control system and an onboard digital computer complex.
 The system includes two control loops: a digital automatic control loop, serving as the primary system; and a backup analog control loop.
 The analog control loop is used for attitude control before descent, as well as for manual rendezvous and docking if the primary digital automatic control fails.